rune-andersen/gtm-datalayer-playground/README.md

 1. **Inject your GTM container** or leave it out if testing without GTM.
 2. Load events from GitHub or your local file.
-3. Use “Go to event” navigation to jump between events.
+3. Use "Go to event" navigation to jump between events.
+4. **Create custom events** in the Playgrounds section with three complexity levels.
+5. **Build event journeys** by dragging events into the Journey Builder and running them sequentially.
-4. Modify or create events via the Playground, then **Save Event to localStorage**.
+6. Modify or create events via the Playground, then **Save Event to localStorage**.
-5. Export all or select events using the copy buttons.
+7. Export all or select events using the copy buttons.
-6. When using a local file, choose it once—“Reload” works until you reload the page.
-Reset to default with “Reset and use datalayer.js”.
+8. When using a local file, choose it once—"Reload" works until you reload the page.
+Reset to default with "Reset and use examples from GitHub".

 ---
 By Rune Andersen